-Atlanta Audubon builds places where birds and people thrive.
 What is good for the birds is also good for people.

-We approach our work through the lens of birds and other wildlife-because they cannot speak for themselves.
+Birds Georgia approaches our work through the lens of birds and other wildlife-because they cannot speak for themselves.
 We have assembled this list of best management practices we believe are applicable to regional planning, municipal planning, parks planning, neighborhood planning, and individual homeowners.